francescasiconolfi/SYSC-2006/Textbook-Notes.md

 - `%s` represents a string value
 - `%%` represents the character '%'

+These character combinations also allows specification of character width, as well as decimal precision in the following format: `%#.#c`

+where the first number (before the decimal) represents the width, and the number after the decimal represents the precision

+To just specify one, omit the other.

+Example:

+`printf("I spent %.3f dollars today.\n", spent);` will result in the value assigned to variable 'spent' having 3 decimal places.

 #### Making Comments
 To make a single-line comment, use double slashes: `//`

 To make a multiple-line comment, enclose text between `/*` (opening comment symbol) and `*/` (closing comment symbol).

 #### While Loops
+While loops repeatedly execute the body of the while loop, granted the condition results in True.
+Once the condition is evaluated to be False, the loop ends, and execution continues at the following statement.

+While Loop Format:

+For a single-statement while loop, braces are unnecessary:

+> while (condition)
+>   body;

+For a multiple-line while loop, use braces:

+> while (condition)
+> {
+>   body;
+> }

+Notice: All statments controlled by the while loop are always indented once.

+#### Arithmetic Notes

+Integer division causes truncation, so any fraction < 1 will be read as 0.\
+To avoid this, seperately multiply by the numerator, and divide by the denominator.\
+Another option is to multiply by a fraction consisting of floating point numbers, since float division is not truncated.

+If both operands in an operation are integers, integer operation is performed.
+Operations with a floating point operand will cause the other operand to be converted to a float as well, given it was an int before.

+### Section 1.3: The For Statement